unaschneck/pydar/README.md

 ```
 ### Cross-Reference Table for Observations and Flybys

-The flybys ID is not used in the naming convention for the files.
-The Titan flyby information is contained in the VOLDESC.CAT under 'Description' and can be found using the following cross-reference table:
+The Titan flybys ID is not used in the naming convention for the CORADR filenames.
+The Titan flyby information is contained in the BIDR filenames and in the VOLDESC.CAT under 'Description' and can be found using the following cross-reference table:
 ```
 Flyby ID Cross Reference Table
 Prime Mission and Extended Mission